All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 - Contextual mirroring

-But none of these can guarantee meaning.
+But none of these guarantee meaning.

 They only suggest it.